Thomas-Leeuw/HydroColor/README.md

 All of the code for calculating the optical products (e.g. reflectance, turbidity) is located in /Services/OpticalPropertiesCalculator.cs.

 You may want to also look into the platform specific CameraController.cs files to see how the camera data is collected and processed.

+## License
+This code is released under the GNU GPLv3 license.
+See the LICENSE file for more information.